Here’s everything about your employer being able to see if you copy files from your work computer:

 It all comes down to software, but there are a few key tools that make it possible.

-Monitoring software, server systems, and computer logs are the most common resources for this.
+Monitoring software, server systems, and computer logs are the most common resources for detecting unauthorized copying of files.
+These tools can help identify recently copied files and track file activity to safeguard data against potential breaches.

 #1 File Monitoring Systems